 "If you're the smartest person in the room, you're in the wrong room."

-Nefarious Labs COO Steven DeFrias and I attended MassTLC's CXO Holiday party, held on December 13, the night before the FCC's vote to scrap net neutrality.
-Around the room, the reaction was the same: "What vote?"
+At MassTLC's CXO Holiday party - the night before the FCC's vote to scrap net neutrality - reactions were the same: "What vote?"
 "Hang on, what's net neutrality again?"
 I was surrounded by fellow tech CEOs, and on this particular topic, I was the smartest person in the room.
 Not a good sign.

 I was introduced to the President & CEO of MassTLC, Tom Hopcroft - to pointedly ask his perspective on the upcoming vote.
 I had hoped for some kind of affirmation that those of us in the small business community were heard and supported.
 Tom deflected question after question, preferring to discuss MassTLC's support for progressive immigration policy.
 He mentioned Comcast and Verizon.
 "Aren't they members?"
 I asked.